Invoices-Manager/Invoices-Manager-Windows/README.md

 ### Y = Minor version (big updates)
 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v2.0.0.0
+- The complete code for local storage has been rewritten, now there is a cloud function (ATTENTION WITHOUT ENCRYPTION; COMES LATER)

 ## v1.4.5.2
 - The program does not create debuggin logs any more, on the one hand they are not useful for the enduser and on the other hand the program sometimes crashed while logging debug stuff.